 If you’ve had complaints about communication within the workplace, a digital workplace can help.

 In an Interact/Harris Poll, 91 percent of the employees surveyed listed poor communication as one of the top workplace issues.
-Even well-meaning companies often miss the mark when it comes to clear, accurate and consistent communication with their employees.
+Even well-meaning companies make communication mistakes and often miss the mark when it comes to clear, accurate and consistent communication with their employees.
 If you’ve had complaints about communication within the workplace, a digital workplace can help.
 This level of technology enables the HR team, managers and executives to communicate instantly with employees.
 This, in turn, promotes employee engagement, boosts productivity, improves customer services and increase employee satisfaction.

 6. Murky Company Culture